-- Parent fees are too high, ranging from \$800/month for preschoolers to over \$1,000/month for younger children (provincial median). - Too few licensed spaces BC parents can't find or afford quality child care, especially for shift work, as there are only enough licensed spaces for 18% of young children. - Early Childhood Educators' wages and benefits are too low - forcing many to leave the field and compromising the quality of the care available to many families. - Due to the high cost and lack of child care spaces, many mothers cannot return to work when they are ready to.
+- Because of the \$10aDay campaign, the BC Government is beginning to implement quality, affordable, universal child care.
+There are still steps needed to fully implement the \$10aDay Plan. - Fees are too high and there are too few licensed spaces BC parents can't find or afford quality child care, especially for shift work. - Early Childhood Educators' wages and benefits are too low forcing many to leave the field and compromising the quality of the care available to many families. - Due to the high cost and lack of child care spaces, many mothers cannot return to work when they are ready to.